sait-wbdv/winter-2021/cheatsheets/command-line/index.md

 Workspace
 : A dedicated folder(s) on your system for the projects you'll be working on.

-Most of the command line tools we will be using in this course (like Git, [Node](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/)) will **depend greatly on which directory you are in**.
-We will cover the three system commands that help up us navigate the file system.
+Command Prompt
+: Usually the last line shown in the terminal where you enter your commands.
+Often represented by a `$` or `#` in examples online (see warning below).

+---

 **Warning**: There are two flavours of "command line": Windows and Unix.
 We will be using the latter: Git Bash (installed along with Git) on Windows and Terminal on Mac (Mac is unix-based so almost any terminal app will do; Tony uses [iTerm](https://iterm2.com/)).
 {: .notice--warning}

+## Navigating the file system
+Most of the command line tools we will be using in this course (like Git, [Node](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/)) will **depend greatly on which directory you are in**.
+We will cover the three system commands that help up us navigate the file system.

+**Note**: The examples below start with a `$`.
+Do not include this when typing commands; it's there to represent the command prompt.

 - `pwd`
   - displays your 'present working directory'.
 This will usually default to your home folder when you first open your terminal.